Why is the Velove CEO out delivering each Friday?

 Normal days for me is working in the office or being on business trips.
-The Friday mornings are a welcome break from that routine, where I get to see what is going on in the city, do small talk with Pling customers, people we deliver to and cyclists and pedestrians in the street that are interested about the Armadillo and Pling.
+The Friday mornings are a welcome break from that routine, where I get to see what is going on in the city, do small talk with Pling customers, people we deliver to and cyclists and pedestrians in the street that are interested about the Armadillo electric cargo bike and Pling.
 It is also nice with all the thumbs up and to see the big eyes of every kindergarten group I pass by… Another good feeling is to be a part of the growing cycling community in Gothenburg!

 Pling was founded about the same time as we got to work on the first Armadillo prototype.
 Pling has an interesting organisation, being employee owned.
 This has both up- and downsides, but it has generated a unique atmosphere among employees and customers are super happy with the professional and friendly service they get.
 It is great to still be a part of this!